pc2/CustoNN2/workflows/OpenVINO Installation Guide.md

 # OpenVINO Installation guide on CC Frontend
-Download the Intel® Distribution of OpenVINO™ 2019 R1 toolkit package file from Intel® Distribution of OpenVINO™ toolkit for Linux* with FPGA Support.
+Download the Intel® Distribution of OpenVINO™ 2019 R1 toolkit package file from Intel® Distribution of OpenVINO™ toolkit for Linux* with FPGA Support [`here`](https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux-fpga).
 Select the Intel® Distribution of OpenVINO™ toolkit for Linux with FPGA Support package from the dropdown menu.

 Open a command prompt terminal window.
 Change directories to where you downloaded the Intel Distribution of OpenVINO toolkit for Linux* with FPGA Support package file.